jdlph/Path4GMNS/README.md

 print(f'processing time of accessibility evaluation: {time()-st:.2f} s')
 ```

 You can also get the accessible nodes and links within a time budget given a mode.
-Similar to the accessibility evalution, the selected mode must come from settings.yml.
+Similar to the accessibility evaluation, the selected mode must come from settings.yml.

 ```python
 import path4gmns as pg